Himalayan wolf: Taxonomy

-Canis himalayensis was proposed by Aggarwal et al. in 2007 for wolf specimens from the Indian Himalayas that differed in mitochondrial DNA from specimens collected in other parts of India.
-In April 2009, Canis himalayensis was proposed as a distinct wolf species through the Nomenclature Specialist on the CITES Animals Committee.
-The proposal was based on one study that relied on only a limited number of museum and zoo samples that may not have been representative of the wild population.
+Canis himalayensis was proposed by Aggarwal et al. in 2007 for wolf specimens from the Indian Himalayas that differed in mitochondrial DNA (mDNA) from specimens collected from other parts of India.
+In April 2009, it was proposed as a distinct wolf species through the nomenclature specialist on the CITES animals committee based on a single study that relied on only a limited number of museum and zoo samples that may not have been representative of the wild population.
 The committee recommended against this proposal, but suggested that the name be entered into the CITES species database as a synonym for Canis lupus.
-The committee stated that the classification was for conservation purposes only, and did not "reflect the latest state of taxonomic knowledge".
-Further fieldwork was called for.
-This genetic lineage shows a 3.9% divergence in the mDNA cytochrome b gene when compared with the Holarctic grey wolf, which may justify it being classified as a distinct species.
+The committee stated that the classification was for conservation purposes only, and did not "reflect the latest state of taxonomic knowledge", and called for further fieldwork.

+As per a 2018 report, this genetic lineage showed a 3.9% divergence in the mDNA cytochrome b gene when compared with the Holarctic grey wolf (Canis lupus), which may justify it being classified as a distinct species.
 In 2019, a workshop hosted by the IUCN/SSC Canid Specialist Group noted that the Himalayan wolf's distribution included the Himalayan range and the Tibetan Plateau.
-The group determined that the earliest available Latin name is Canis chanco Gray, 1863, but the geographic location of the holotype is unclear.
+The group determined that the earliest available Latin name is Canis chanco (Gray, 1863), but the geographic location of the holotype is unclear.
 The group recommends that this wolf lineage be known as the "Himalayan wolf" and classified as Canis lupus chanco until a genetic analysis of the holotypes is available.

-In 2020, more recent research on the Himalayan wolf genome indicates that it warrants species-level recognition under the Unified Species Concept, the Differential Fitness Species Concept, and the Biological Species Concept.
+In 2020, recent research on the Himalayan wolf genome indicates that it warrants species-level recognition under the Unified Species Concept, the Differential Fitness Species Concept, and the Biological Species Concept.
 It was identified as an evolutionary significant unit that warranted assignment onto the IUCN Red List for its protection.